Stop doing POCs. Start having a process that proves confidence.

 Here’s the paradox: prospects don’t really want to test your product.
 They want to test your thinking.

 They wanted your Point of View - not your Proof of Concept.
 But when the former is missing, the latter has to be done to fill the gap.
+Buyers want to buy new ways of thinking before new ways of operating.

 Without that, you’re just another supplier shouting features.
 So when I hear “Let’s do a POC,” what I really hear is, “We didn’t slow down enough early in the process to speed up later.”
 What most sellers want to do is speed up.
 When actually the opposite should be done.
 Remember: